tldr-pages/tldr/pages/common/rich.md

 # rich

-> Rich CLI - fancy terminal display.
+> Rich CLI is a toolbox for fancy output in the terminal.
 > More information: <https://github.com/Textualize/rich-cli>.

 - Display a file with syntax highlighting: